Particular/docs.particular.net/samples/previews/azure-functions/service-bus/sample.md

 ## Running the sample

-Each functions project contains two functions:
+Each Functions project contains two functions:
-1. Service Bus triggered function.
+1. Service Bus-triggered function.
-1. HTTP triggered function.
+1. HTTP-triggered function.

 Running the sample will launch the **Azure Functions runtime** window.

 To try the Azure Function:

 1. Open a browser and navigate to `http://localhost:7071/api/HttpSender`.
 The port number might be different and will be indicated when the function project is started.
-1. The queue triggered function will receive the `TriggerMessage` and process it with NServiceBus.
+1. The queue-triggered function will receive the `TriggerMessage` and process it with NServiceBus.
 1. The NServiceBus message handler for `TriggerMessage` sends a `FollowUpMessage`.
-1. The queue triggered function will receive the `FollowUpMessage` and process it with NServiceBus.
+1. The queue-triggered function will receive the `FollowUpMessage` and process it with NServiceBus.

 ## Code walk-through